David Lloyd George: Domestic crises

 The more conservative wing of the Unionist Party had no intention of introducing reforms, which led to three years of frustrated fighting within the coalition both between the National Liberals and the Unionists and between factions within the Conservatives themselves.
 Many Conservatives were angered by the granting of independence to the Irish Free State and by Edwin Montagu's moves towards limited self-government for India, while a sharp economic downturn and wave of strikes in 1921 damaged Lloyd George's credibility.
 The "cash for patronage" scandal erupted in 1922 when it became known that Lloyd George had essentially sold peerages (from 1917 to 1922 more than 120 hereditary peers were created) and lesser honours such as knighthoods, with a "price list for peerages" (£10,000 for a knighthood, £40,000 for a baronetcy), to raise funds for his party, via Maundy Gregory.
 This was not illegal at the time.
-The practoce was in fact well-established, and seen as a safeguard against the kind of corruption seen in France and the USA.
+The practice was in fact well-established, and seen as a safeguard against the kind of corruption seen in France and the USA.
 A major attack in the House of Lords on his corruption followed, resulting in the Honours (Prevention of Abuses) Act 1925.
 Other complaints were that the Cabinet contained too many Scots, too few men from Oxbridge and the great public schools, too many businessmen, and too few gentlemen.